gamma-opt/DecisionProgramming.jl/docs/src/examples/pig-breeding.md

 $$ℙ(h_1 = healthy)=1-ℙ(h_1 = ill).$$

-In decision programming, we add these probabilities for node $h_1$ as follows.
-Notice, that the probability vector is ordered according to the order of states when defining node $h_1$.
+In Decision Programming, we add these probabilities for node $h_1$ as follows.
+Notice, that the probability vector is ordered according to the order that the states were given in when defining node $h_1$.
+More information on the syntax of adding probabilities is found on the [usage page](../usage.md).
 ```julia
 add_probabilities!(diagram, "H1", [0.1, 0.9])
 ```

-The probability distributions for the other health nodes are identical, thus we define one probability matrix and use it for all the subsequent months' health nodes.
+The probability distributions for the other health nodes are identical.
+Thus, we define one probability matrix and use it for all the subsequent months' health nodes.
 The probability that the pig is ill in the subsequent months $k=2,...,N$ depends on the treatment decision and state of health in the previous month $k-1$.
 The nodes $h_{k-1}$ and $d_{k-1}$ are thus in the information set $I(h_k)$, meaning that the probability distribution of $h_k$ is conditional on these nodes:

 $$ℙ(h_k = ill ∣ h_{k-1} = healthy, \ d_{k-1} = pass)=0.2,$$